chem-274-A-master/problem-set-2/instructions.md

 ### Molecular Dynamics Simulations - Background

 In molecular dynamics simulations, the movement of molecules is simulated by calculating the forces on atoms and updating their positions based on those forces.
 This is repeated many times (millions!) to obtain the trajectory through time of a molecular system.
 The output of a molecular dynamics simulation consists of a record of coordinates (a trajectory) for different timepoints, and information about the energy of the system at those timepoints.
-The trajectory can be analyzed to predict molecular properties or behavior, and visualized to show the movement of a system through time.
-It is important to emphasize that the trajectories generated do not necessarily represent the "true movement" of a molecular system.
-Molecular dynamics is a statistical prediction method.
+The trajectory can be analyzed to predict molecular properties or behavior, and visualized to show a model of the movement of a system through time.

 Force is equal to the negative gradient of potential energy.
 MD simulations use a potential energy function and Newton's second law (the force on an object is equal to the object's mass times its acceleration) to calculate positions of atoms.